millenko/project1/README.md

 ## Understanding the data
-I mostly used Pandas built-in functions such as describe, head, info, unique, to familiarize myself with the data.
+Mostly used Pandas built-in functions such as describe, head, info, unique, to familiarize myself with the data.
 <br>
 Though the dataset initially looked of promising size for a safe and easy analysis, it turned out to be overly simple. it was a promising number that the dataset is well-fulfilled, the dataset proved to be rather dirty.

 ### Formatting
-I used Pandas built-in functions to format the data, to reach clarity and needs of the analysis.<br>
+Mostly used Pandas built-in functions to format the data, to reach clarity and needs of the analysis.<br>
 The biggest stepping stones:
 1. monotonous datatype landscape - only 1 value was numerical,
 2. the most important columns had big gaps in terms of missing values,